eraserxp/thesis/README.md

-Quantum control of dynamics of quasiparticles in periodic and aperiodic lattice potentials
+Quantum control of dynamics of quasiparticles in periodic and disordered lattice potentials
 ==========================================================================================

 This thesis describes research on controlling the dynamics of quasiparticles in periodic and disordered lattice potentials.
 Working with model systems of arrays of atoms and molecules trapped in  optical lattices, I focus on, but not limited to, the rotational excitons of polar molecules and propose to use external fields to control the binding and propagation of quasiparticles.